GoogleCloudPlatform/migrate-from-service-account-keys/README.md

 #replace this with your project ID
 export PROJECT_ID=<PROJECT_ID>
-#replace this with the identity used to deploy the repo, in the format "user:EMAIL_ADDRESS" or "serviceAccount:SERVICE_ACCOUNT_EMAIL_ADDRESS"
+#replace this with the identity used to deploy the repository, in the format "user:EMAIL_ADDRESS" or "serviceAccount:SERVICE_ACCOUNT_EMAIL_ADDRESS"
 export PRINCIPAL=<YOUR_IDENTITY>

 for ROLE in $(cat project_roles.txt)